Plymouth GTX

-The Plymouth GTX is an automobile introduced as the Belvedere GTX in 1967 by the Plymouth division.
-It was positioned as a mid-sized upscale-trimmed performance muscle car through the 1971 model year.
+The Plymouth GTX is an automobile manufactured by Chrysler and marketed under its Plymouth division from 1967 to 1971.
+Introduced as the Belvedere GTX, it was positioned as a mid-sized upscale-trimmed performance muscle car through the 1971 model year.

 1967

 The GTX was based on the Belvedere, and was differentiated by a blacked out grille and special rear fascia, fiberglass simulated hood scoops with optional racing stripes, a chrome "pop-open" fuel filler cap, and a tachometer mounted on the center console.

 The GTX was positioned as a "gentleman's muscle car".
 Standard was Plymouth's 440 cuin V8 engine called the "Super Commando 440" rated at 375 hp.
 Optional was Chrysler's 426 cuin Hemi.
 A heavy duty suspension system was also standard.